Six dead as Philadelphia building collapses

 Thirteen people were taken to hospital suffering minor injuries, Fire Commissioner Lloyd Ayers said.

-Late on Wednesday, a 61-year-old woman was pulled alive from the rubble to become the 14th known survivor.'Lucky ones'
+Late on Wednesday, a 61-year-old woman was pulled alive from the rubble to become the 14th known survivor.

 The four-storey building had both commercial and residential spaces.